ninglab/CTKG/Schema.md

 This relation indicates which drugs could be normalized to which standard terms.
 For example, the triplet (dmards, drug-term, Antirheumatic Agents) indicates the drug "dmards" could be normalized to the standard term "Antirheumatic Agents".
 There are 4,617 edges of this relation between drug nodes and term nodes.
 Each edge of this relation type has an id "Drug::Term:XXX", and we don't have any attributes on this relation.

+## 5. Drug-EventGroup relation

+This relation indicates which drugs are used in the specific *EventGroup* node.
+For example, the *Drug* node with ID "311" has the drug name "naltrexone".
+Then, the triplet (311,*drug-eventgroup*,10828809) indicates the drug "naltrexone" is used or studied in this *EventGroup*.
+There are 33,625 edges of this relation between 3,712 *Drug* nodes and 21,831 *EventGroup* nodes.
+Each edge of this relation type has an id "drug::eventgroup:XXX", and we don't have any attributes on this relation.

-## 5. Study-OutcomeGroup relation
+## 6. Study-OutcomeGroup relation

 This relation indicates which *Study* the specific *OutcomeGroup* belongs to.
 For example, the triplet (NCT04322526,*Study-OutcomeGroup*,10828807) indicates that the *OutcomeGroup* node with ID "10828807" belongs to the *Study* with ID "NCT04322526".
-There are 32,499 edges of this relation between the *Study* nodes and the *OutcomeGroup* nodes.
+There are 32,499 edges of this relation between 8,210 *Study* nodes and 32,499 *OutcomeGroup* nodes.
 Each edge of this relation type has an id "study::outcomegroup:XXX", and we don't have any attributes on this relation.

-## 6. Study-Outcome relation
+## 7. Study-Outcome relation

 This relation indicates which *Study* the specific *Outcome* belongs to.
 For example, the triplet (NCT04322526,*Study-Outcome*,3290500) indicates that the *Outcome* node with ID "3290500" belongs to the *Study* with ID "NCT04322526".
-There are 88,386 edges of this relation between the *Study* nodes and the *Outcome* nodes.
+There are 88,386 edges of this relation between 8,210 *Study* nodes and 88,386 *Outcome* nodes.
 Each edge of this relation type has an id "study::putcome:XXX", and we don't have any attributes on this relation.

-## 7. Outcome-ClusterOutcome relation
+## 8. Outcome-ClusterOutcome relation

 This relation indicates which *ClusterOutcome* the title of the specific *Outcome* node belongs to after clustering.
 For example, the triplet (3290500,*Outcome-ClusterOutcome*,125) indicates that according to the clustering results, the *Outcome* node with ID "3290500" belongs to the *ClusterOutcome* with ID "125".
 There are 88,244 edges of this relation between the *Outcome* nodes and the *ClusterOutcome* nodes.
 Each edge of this relation type has an id "outcome::clusteroutcome:XXX", and we don't have any attributes on this relation.

-## 8. Outcome-StandardOutcome relation
+## 9. Outcome-StandardOutcome relation

 This relation indicates which *StandardOutcome* nodes the title or the description of the specific *Outcome* includes.
 For example, the *StandardOutcome* node with ID "0" has name "blood oxygen level dependent".
 Then, the triplet (3290500,*Outcome-StandardOutcome*, 0) indicates that the title or the description of the *Outcome* node with ID "3290500" should contain the full name "blood oxygen level dependent" or the corresponding abbreviation "BOLD".
 There are 57,911 edges of this relation between the *Outcome* nodes and the *StandardOutcome* nodes.
 Each edge of this relation type has an id "outcome::standardoutcome:XXX", and we don't have any attributes on this relation.

-## 9. Outcome-OutcomeAnalysis relation
+## 10. Outcome-OutcomeAnalysis relation

 This relation indicates which variable specified by the *Outcome* node the statistic analysis result *OutcomeAnalysis* node compares.
 For example, the triplet (3290500,*Outcome-OutcomeAnalysis*,1791998) indicates that the *OutcomeAnalysis* node with ID "1791998" should contain the outcome.
-There are 57,911 edges of this relation between 45,707 *Outcome* nodes and 107,314 *OutcomeAnalysis* nodes.
+There are 107,294 edges of this relation between 45,689 *Outcome* nodes and 107,294 *OutcomeAnalysis* nodes.
 Each edge of this relation type has an id "outcome::outcomeanalysis:XXX", and we don't have any attributes on this relation.

-## 10. OutcomeAnalysis-Method relation
+## 11. OutcomeAnalysis-Method relation

 This relation indicates which statistical method the *OutcomeAnalysis* node uses to test the outcome.
 For example, the *method* node with id "4" has the name "t-test, 2 sided".
 Then, the triplet (1791998,*OutcomeAnalysis-Method*,4) indicates that the *OutcomeAnalysis* node with ID "1791998" uses "t-test, 2 sided" to test the specific outcome.
 There are 91,475 edges of this relation between 91,475 *OutcomeAnalysis* nodes and 933 *Method* nodes.
 Each edge of this relation type has an id "outcomeanalysis::method:XXX", and we don't have any attributes on this relation.